-Having explored attacks that modify inputs or poison training data, we now focus on a different type of vulnerability: attacks that extract sensitive information about the model or the data it was trained on.
-This chapter delves into inference attacks, which often succeed with only standard query access to the target model, posing direct threats to data confidentiality.
-Membership Inference Attacks (MIAs) represent a primary category within this threat landscape.
+Attacks that extract sensitive information about a model or its training data represent a significant vulnerability.
+These attacks differ from those that modify inputs or poison training data, instead focusing on data confidentiality.
+Inference attacks often succeed with only standard query access to the target model, posing direct threats to data confidentiality.
+Membership Inference Attacks (MIAs) are a primary category within this threat area.

 The core objective of a Membership Inference Attack is straightforward: Given a data record x and access (typically query access) to a trained machine learning model f, the attacker wants to determine if x was part of the model's original training dataset Dtrain.